 So whenever you are hearing news about a peak, make sure you understand what peak is being discussed.

 Other Key Points to Reference:

-Regarding masks: Current recommendations regarding everyone wearing masks in public are not to protect mask wearers from catching the infection, but to protect others from someone who may not realize they are infected.
-Not wearing a mask does NOT increase your chance of become infected, but may increase someone else’s chance of being infected by you.
+Current recommendations regarding everyone wearing masks in public are not to protect mask wearers from catching the infection, but to protect others from someone who may not realize they are infected.
+Not wearing a mask does NOT increase your chance of becoming infected, but may increase someone else’s chance of being infected by you.

-Because of the shortage of testing, both the CDC and WHO have recommended as symptom based approach to quarantine.
-If you develop symptoms consistent with COVID-19, you must remain quarantined until a minimum of 7 days after symptoms begin AND 72 hours symptom free AND you must then wear a mask in public for 72 additional hours.
+Because of the shortage of testing, both the CDC and WHO have recommended a symptom-based approach to quarantine.
+If you develop symptoms consistent with COVID-19, you must remain quarantined until a minimum of 7 days after symptoms begin AND 72 hours symptom-free AND you must then wear a mask in public for 72 additional hours.